galenseilis/old_blog/_posts/2023-08-07-wilcoxons-heuristic.md

 I cannot carefully consider this point about equivalence without clarification on what Dustin meant by "equivalent".
 It is true that at least some of the popularizers of rank-based non-parametric tests explicitly had the intention of using them as a heuristic in lieu of parametric tests such of t-tests or ANOVA.

 The idea that rank-based statistics are merely proxies of certain parametric statistics is inaccurate.
-But before we unpack that, let us consider why many people, possibly Dustin included think this way.
+But before we unpack that, let us consider why many people, possibly Dustin, think this way.
 After all, there is an inexhaustible supply of textbooks, tutorials, and internet posts express this point of view.

 According to some sources, you can simply consult a flow chart to determine which statistical procedure can be used.
 Here is such a diagram which I adapated from Richard McElreath's *Statistical Rethinking* lectures.